 The dual suspension and fat 24-inch tires soak up bumps well, making rocky trails feel manageable.
 It’s on the heavier side, but that adds welcome stability on fast descents.
 The hydraulic disc brakes are responsive and trustworthy, even in wet conditions.

-Other highlights include a clear LCD display, built-in headlight, and a durable steel frame.
+Other highlights include a clear LCD display, a built-in headlight, and a durable steel frame.
 Setup is a breeze with 90% pre-assembly and a video guide.
 For riders who want real trail performance without breaking the bank, the Arkveld APEX1 stands out as a strong mid-range pick.

 Pros: